 That’s where Terminal 3 comes in.
 They’ll find a local apartment for you to stay in—no shared rooms, no hotels, no hassles.
 You can sleep in peace, but you need to get some work done too.
 So a stable internet connection is mandatory—besides, what’s a remote worker without Wi-Fi?

 Terminal 3 provides a co-working space and a solid internet connection wherever you go.
 They have get-togethers, dinners, and community impact days—they’ve mentored local social entrepreneurs and worked with refugees.
-Participants also receive monthly coaching sessions followed by weekly check-ins to empower them to reach their goals.
+Participants also receive monthly coaching sessions followed by weekly check-ins to empower them to realise their business ideas.

 Within a week after founding Terminal 3 in Brussels, Mevish put together a website and added Typeform to accept applications to their program.

 You can check out their typeform here.

 Soon after launching, Terminal 3 generated interest without spending a dime on marketing.
 And it didn’t take long for things to get moving.